COBRA (British TV series): Production

+The first series has been filmed in Merseyside, Yorkshire and London.
+Interior scenes set within 10 Downing Street were shot in Capesthorne Hall, Cheshire.

+In February 2020, it was renewed for a second series.
+Filming took place in New Brighton, Wirral and Fleetwood, Lancashire.

-In May 2022, it was confirmed Sky had ordered a six-part third instalment of COBRA titled COBRA: Rebellion.
+In May 2022, it was renewed for a third series titled COBRA: Rebellion.
 Toby Finlay would be lead writer, joined by James Wood and Rachel Anthony in the writers' room.

-In November 2022, it was announced Jane Horrocks had joined the cast of COBRA for its third series as Defence Secretary Victoria Dalton.
+Principal photography for the third series was underway by October 2022 in the Cheshire village of Lower Peover.
+In November, it was announced Jane Horrocks had joined the cast of COBRA for its third series as Defence Secretary Victoria Dalton.
+In January 2023, production crew were reported in Halewood.

-The series has been filmed in Merseyside Yorkshire and London.
-Interior scenes based within 10 Downing Street are shot in Capesthorne Hall, Cheshire.
-Scenes set in Kent (implied within the programme to be Sheerness) in Series 2 were filmed in New Brighton, Wirral and Fleetwood, Lancashire.
-Principal photography for the third series was underway as of October 2022 in the Cheshire village of Lower Peover.
-Crew were reported in Halewood in January 2023.
 London's Cenotaph was recreated in Liverpool City Centre later that month.

-Critical reception
+Release

+The first series premiered on 17 January 2020 on Sky One in the United Kingdom.
+The second series premiered on 15 October 2021 on Sky Max, following the shutdown of Sky One.
+The third series premiered on 12 October 2023.

+The series premiered on 4 October 2020 on PBS in the United States.

+Reception

 The Telegraph gave the first episode 3/5 stars and called it a gripping thriller, yet "implausible and clichéd".
 The Independent gave the series 2/5 stars, calling it a "(C)heap-looking series (which) creaks and clunks along", and the best parts are the breaks for commercials.
 Australia's TV Tonight said it "can’t quite settle on whether it's a political thriller or a disaster mini-series.
 I’m reminded of Irwin Allen films, or even National Geographic’s American Blackout, with more satisfying results."